Midland Bank: Acquisitions and development in its first 50 years

 From the 1880s, it expanded its customer base by opening new branches and acquiring other banks.
-In 1891 it acquired the Central Bank of London (which gave Midland a seat in the London Bankers' Clearing House, in 1898 it bought the City Bank (which provided a London head office) and, in 1914, it acquired the Birmingham Banking Company.
+In 1891 it acquired the Central Bank of London (which gave Midland a seat in the London Bankers' Clearing House, in 1898 it bought the City Bank (which provided a London head office), in 1901 it acquired the Sheffield Union Bank, in 1913 the Sheffield and Hallamshire Bank and, in 1914, it acquired the Birmingham Banking Company.

 By 1918, with deposits of £335 million, it ranked as the largest bank in the world.
-Edward Hopkinson Holden led the bank at this time first as Managing Director from 1898 to 1908 and then as Chairman and Managing Director from 1908 until his death in 1919.
+Edward Hopkinson Holden led the bank at this time first as managing director from 1898 to 1908 and then as chairman and managing director from 1908 until his death in 1919.
 He oversaw more than twenty bank amalgamations between 1891 and 1918, and opened new branches throughout England and Wales.

 Holden also expanded overseas; it was the first British bank to set up a foreign exchange department and, by 1919, it was acting as London bank to some 650 correspondent banks throughout the world.
 From 1907, these correspondents included The Hongkong and Shanghai Banking Corporation.

 After the First World War, the leading British banks entered an agreement with the government that they would not attempt further amalgamations without Treasury approval.
 As a result, Midland turned its attention to expanding its branch network, adding new banking services, mechanising its systems (from 1928) and advertising its activities.